Pouch (marsupial): Variations

 In wombats and marsupial moles, the pouch opens backward or down.
 Backwards facing pouches would not work well in kangaroos or opossums as their young would readily fall out.
 Similarly, forward-facing pouches would not work well for wombats and marsupial moles as they both dig extensively underground.
 Their pouches would fill up with dirt and suffocate the developing young.
 Kangaroo mothers will lick their pouches clean before the joey crawls inside.
 Kangaroo pouches are sticky to support their young joey.
 Koalas are unable to clean out their pouches since they face backwards, so just prior to giving birth to the young koala joey, a self-cleaning system is activated, secreting droplets of an anti-microbial liquid that cleans it out.
 In a relatively short time, the cleansing droplets clean out all of the crusty material left inside, leaving an almost sterile environment ready to receive the tiny joey.

 The water opossum and the now extinct Tasmanian tiger are the only two marsupials where the male also has a pouch (in order to protect their genitalia while swimming).

 Some marsupials (e.g. phascogales) lack the true, permanent pouches seen in other species.
 Instead, they form temporary skin folds (sometimes called "pseudo-pouches") in the mammary region when reproducing.
 This type of pouch also occurs in echidnas which are monotremes.
+Across marsupials, variation in pouch presence reflects broader evolutionary patterns.
+Comparative evolutionary studies also suggest pouch presence is associated with history traits.
+Species with larger body sizes and smaller litter sizes are more likely to have a well-developed pouch.
+This is consistent with reproductive strategies that involved greater maternal investment per offspring.
+In contrast, small-bodies species that produce larger litters may lack a pouch.
+This suggest energetic trade-offs between offspring number and parental investment have influence pouch evolution.

 Pouches have their own microbiota and it changes depending on reproductive stage: anoestrus, pre-oestrus, oestrus/birth, post-birth.
-Changes can be made to the appearance of the pouch by inducing oestrus.
+The pouch also plays an important immunological role.
+Marsupial young are born without a fully developed adaptive immune system.
+As a result, newborns are susceptible to infection while completing their development attached to the mother's teat within the pouch.
+However, the pouch environment is not sterile and contains diverse microbial communities, including potential pathogens.
+To fight against these risks, the pouch epithelium produces antimicrobial secretions that help regulate microbial growth and maintain a controlled microbial environment.
+Additionally, the maternal milk contains lysozymes, immunoglobulins, transferrin, and cathelicidins which help to contribute to neonatal protection.Changes can be made to the appearance of the pouch by inducing oestrus.